Dictionary learning under global sparsity constraint: Related work

 \section{Related work}

-Using sparse representations of data under an appropriately specified redundant dictionary has advanced multiple data processing tasks, and has drawn a lot of attention in the past decade or so.
+Using sparse representations of signals under an appropriately specified redundant dictionary has advanced multiple signal processing tasks, and has drawn much attention recently.
 In the conventional studies, the ``off-the-shelf" dictionaries have always been employed in various applications.
-The typical ones include the Fourier \cite{Fourier}, the wavelet \cite{wav1}-\cite{wav5}, and the DCT bases \cite{DCT,DCT2}.
-These bases have been applied to many practical problems, and sometimes tend to conduct nearly-optimal sparse representations of input samples.
+The typical ones include the Fourier \cite{Fourier}, the wavelet \cite{wav1}-\cite{wav5} and the DCT bases \cite{DCT}.
+These bases have been successfully applied to many practical problems.